gabrielkoerich/gabrielkoerich/README.md

 Over 12 years of experience in web development (full-stack) and 7 in Laravel (started using Laravel 3 in 2012).

-My focus is on the backend, my passion is to understand the problem and come up with a beautiful software architecture to solve it.
+Main focus is backend, my passion is to understand the problem and come up with a beautiful software architecture to solve it.

+In this last year I've been focusing on smart contract development with Rust.

 I also love to work with data analysis, building usefull dashboards for businesses decisions.

-In this last year I've been focusing on smart contract development with Rust.

 #### Knowledge